-Biography: George has 14 years of experience working in education as an elementary school teacher, administrator and coach.
-Prior to his current post with Morrow County School District, he was the Assistant Principal at Riverside Jr/Sr High School.
+Biography: George has over 20 years of experience working in education as an elementary school teacher, administrator, and coach.
+Prior to his current post with the La Grande School District, he was the Assistant Superintendent/Director of Special Education at Morrow County School District.

-Occupation: Professor of Anthropology at Eastern Oregon University.
+Occupation: President of Eastern Oregon University

 Education: Harvard University, AB, 1964; Tufts University School of Medicine, MD, 1968; Dartmouth Medical School Orthopedic Residency, 1975.